UCaromel/telraamStats_backup/README.md

-# Mov'around
+# telraamStats

 The aim of this package is to grant the user tools for data visualisation and data analysis of mobility data for Telraam sensors.
-It reuses and expands on functionnalities from this [`application`](https://agistaterre.shinyapps.io/traffic_routier/).
+It reuses and expands on functionnalities from this [`application`](https://agistaterre.shinyapps.io/mov-around/).

 [`Link to the Github`](https://github.com/agistaterre/mov-around)